 In order to be processed by our production team, all files should be editable, prepared in an appropriate word processing package and saved as .doc, .docx or .rtf.
 Please note: PDF (.pdf) is not an appropriate file type.
 Manuscripts should be double line spaced with 1inch margins.

 A. Section heading – Left aligned, Sentence case (capitalize first word) in bold.

 B. Subheading level 1 – Left aligned, Sentence case in italics.

 Short quotations within the text should be marked by single quotation marks.
 Longer quotations should be indented from the text without quotation marks and typed single spaced.
 Single quotation marks should be used for quotations within quotations.
 Quotations from foreign language texts should be translated into English (where necessary the original text may be quoted in the endnotes).

 Abbreviations consisting of initials (such as RCA, RA or MOMA) should omit the full stops, and include the expansion of the abbreviation at the first mention.

 Should be in the style 1 January 1993; 1993-94; 1990s.

-References should be given in Vancouver style endnotes, identified in the text by Arabic numerals and numbered in the order cited.
+References should be given in Chicago style endnotes (author-date and list of references).
 Complete information should be given for each reference cited.